MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AutoSensitivityLabelPolicy.md

 ```

 ### -ExchangeSenderMemberOfException
-The ExchangeSenderMemberOfException parameter specifies email addresses of distribution groups or mail-enabled security groups to exclude from the policy (the group members are excluded from the policy).
+The ExchangeSenderMemberOfException parameter specifies the email addresses of distribution groups or mail-enabled security groups to exclude from the policy (the group members are excluded from the policy).
 You can specify multiple email addresses separated by commas.

 To use this parameter, one of the following statements must be true:

-- The policy must already include email messages (the ExchangeLocation property value is already All).
+- The policy already includes email messages (the ExchangeLocation property value is already All).
 - Use `-AddExchangeLocation All` in the same command with this parameter.

 You can't use this parameter with the ExchangeSender or ExchangeSenderMemberOf parameters.